 The visibility of the low-voltage distribution grid is limited: the layout of the grid is only partially known, and measurements are limited.
 In the past, this low visibility was acceptable, as we employed a ‘fit and forget’ strategy: install (over-dimensioned) cables with sufficient capacity to cover all demand peaks.
 However, the use of the distribution grids is rapidly changing: the distributed renewable production grows (solar panels) and transport and heating sources are increasingly electrified (electric car charging and heat pumps).
 Demand response technology allows residential appliances to support the energy balance in the electricity system.
 In Flanders, especially (fast) charging of electric cars and the use of residential appliances to provide ancillary reserves are a concern.
 These evolutions lead to higher electrical loads and increased synchronicity, which in turn leads to higher peaks: the ‘fit and forget’ strategy becomes increasingly expensive, and with business-as-usual the low-voltage distribution grid becomes a costly bottleneck to the energy transition.
 So the question emerges if technology can be developed that increases the visibility on the distribution grid, so we can more optimally use the installed capacity, correctly invest where needed, design effective regulation, and correctly inform the energy actors on the constraints of the LV grid.
 Can, in that sense, the low-voltage distribution grid be an enabler for the energy transition, rather than a bottleneck?

 Tackling this question for the Flemish low-voltage distribution grid is the challenge of the ADriaN project.
 ADriaN is a long-term bilateral research cooperation between Fluvius and EnergyVille.
 Together they have set up a multi-disciplinary R&D team, composed of power system engineers, data scientists, statisticians, and Artificial Intelligence experts, combining both extensive academic and field experience.
-The general purpose of the team is to develop digital twin capabilities for the low-voltage grid: to improve the visibility on the load and congestions in the low-voltage distribution grid, on all time scales relevant to European distribution system operators, and given incomplete data and limited measurements.
+The general purpose of the team is to investigate digital twin capabilities for the low-voltage grid: to improve the visibility on the load and congestions in the low-voltage distribution grid, on all time scales relevant to European distribution system operators, and given incomplete data and limited measurements.

 - A statistical three-phase unbalanced power flow engine that scales to the entire Flemish grid;